Skip to main content

 Federal Statutes:

-Both parents have a duty to support their child by making reasonable or necessary payments for the child's support, which may include payments for:
+Both parents must support their child by making reasonable or necessary payments for the child's support, which may include payments for:

 Starting a Case

-Before one parent may receive child support from the other parent, there are certain preliminary steps they must take.
+Before one parent may receive child support from the other parent, they must take certain preliminary steps.
 These steps include:

 • Contacting Child Support Enforcement to start a child support case ($20 application fee)